TAJIKISTAN: Prisoner of conscience barred from attending only son's funeral

 The regime repeatedly violates the UN Standard Minimum Rules for the Treatment of Prisoners (known as the Mandela Rules – A/C.3/70/L.3) throughout its prison system, various officials having claimed to Forum 18 that they do not know what they are (see below).

 People of all faiths have told Forum 18 that clergy and co-believer visits to prisoners have long been banned.
 Prisoner of conscience Khakimov is only allowed to read his Bible when he is alone, and Muslim male prisoners are not allowed to do namaz prayers or read the Koran.
 "The lives of prisoners in general worsen year by year and month by month," one Muslim told Forum 18.
-"They are insulted and tortured, and their freedom of religion and belief is the last thing the regime cares about," they stated (see below).
+"They are insulted and tortured, and their freedom of religion and belief is the last thing the regime cares about" (see below).

 Petitions for release from prisoner of conscience Khakimov are still being illegally blocked, and the office of the regime's "Human Rights Ombudsperson" (to which a copy of a petition to President Rahmon was sent) has refused to discuss the multiple violations of prisoners' human rights, or to indicate whether the "Human Rights Ombudsperson" is doing anything to defend human rights (see below).